Joel H. Levitin

 Joel H. Levitin is a member of Cahill Gordon & Reindel LLP's Bankruptcy & Restructuring and Bankruptcy Litigation practices.

 Joel advises troubled or distressed companies, acquirers of such companies, and primary constituencies such as bank agents, secured creditors, trustees, boards of directors, bondholders, committees, and equity sponsors in significant corporate restructuring and reorganization matters, both in and out of court.

 Joel has extensive experience negotiating and litigating issues arising in distressed situations, including the confirmation of plans of reorganization, DIP financing arrangements and the use of cash collateral, the appointment of examiners and trustees, lender liability and equitable subordination matters, purchases and sales of the assets of distressed companies, and preferential transfers and fraudulent conveyances.
 He has also served as an arbitrator in various cases.

 Joel has been recommended as a leading bankruptcy lawyer by Chambers USA since 2012, being “praised by respondents both as a talented strategist and as a ‘hands-on’ leader,” and “a smart guy who can build consensus and is effective in the courtroom,” for being “levelheaded – he never loses his cool and he gives pragmatic advice,” and for his “strategic thinking and his ability to analyze a situation and explain it to the board in concise and clear terms."
+In 2020, he was named to Lawdragon’s inaugural list of the “500 Leading U.S. Bankruptcy & Restructuring Lawyers.”
 Joel was also recommended as a leading bankruptcy lawyer by Global Counsel 3000 and Practical Law Company, and he was selected as one of Turnarounds & Workouts Magazine's eight “Outstanding Bankruptcy Lawyers 40 and Under” in 2001.

 Joel is a prolific author and frequent speaker on bankruptcy and restructuring topics such as the fiduciary duties of officers and directors, DIP financing, intellectual property issues in bankruptcy, and investing in distressed companies.